MAINE: MODERATE REGULATIONS

 Notify The School District

-The Maine Homeschool Law requires you to send a Notice of Intent to your local school and to the commissioner within 10 calendar days of beginning to homeschool.
+The Maine Homeschool Law requires you to send a Notice of Intent to your local school district and to the commissioner within 10 calendar days of beginning to homeschool.
 This Notice of Intent must include the following information:

 - Your name, signature, and address